kcufflinks/mtn-rw-sftp/README.md

 ### Logs show `SFTP session working directory: None` or Chat says `(not reported by server)`

 - Some SFTP servers do not implement `getcwd` / realpath; Paramiko then returns `None`.
-Uploads can still succeed using relative paths like `Yellowdata/file.csv`.
+Uploads can still succeed using relative paths like `{SFTP_REMOTE_DIR}/file.csv`.
-- The listing `Remote directory listing ('Yellowdata'): [...]` confirms the folder and file on the server.
+- The remote directory listing in the logs confirms the folder and file on the server.
 - Ask your SFTP administrator for the **absolute path** on disk for your account if you need it for tickets; the script cannot infer it when `getcwd` is missing.